smart-edge-open/specs/doc/core-network/openness_ngc.md

 #### OAM API flows

 As discussed above, the need for configuring the 5G Control plane components with the information about UPF DNN information related to the edge.
 The flow diagrams below depict the API flow between various components to passdown the information towards 5G control plane.
-Detailed information about the OAM reference API endpoints can be found at 5G OAM API Schema at OpenNESS.org (file: 5goam.swagger.json)
+Detailed information about the OAM reference API endpoints can be found at 5G OAM API Schema in the documentation page at OpenNESS.org.

 * Addition of UPF services info about Edge to 5G Control Plane:
 ![AF Service registration](ngc-images/oam_af_service_add.png)